gentleeduck/duck-template/README.md

 This will:

-* Select a template variant defined in your config file
+* Pick a variant defined in your JSON config
-* Generate the corresponding output structure
+* Generate all related files and folders into the specified `outdir`

 ---

 ## 🧩 Configuration

-The CLI expects a JSON config file like this:
+The CLI expects a `duck-template.json` config file like:

 ```json
 {